-In addition to the Audit Committee, the Compensation Committee and the N&G Committee, the Board has established a management committee the Health, Safety, Environment, Communities & Technical Committee (referred to as the "HSEC & Technical Committee"), which is comprised of two directors, Mr. Arribas and Mr. Mason, together with Michael Henrichsen, Chief Geologist, David Smithson, Senior Vice President Exploration, and Christian Rios, Senior Vice President Operations Peru.
-The function of the HSEC & Technical Committee is to monitor and review the technical, community, environmental, health and safety policies, principles, practices and processes, corporate social responsibility practices, and monitor and review current and future regulatory issues relating to sustainable development, environmental, health and safety, and corporate social responsibility matters.
-Other than the HSEC & Technical Committee, all committee members are Board members.
+In addition to the Audit Committee, the Compensation Committee and the N&G Committee, the Board has established the Health, Safety, Environment and Communities Committee (the "HSEC Committee"), and the Technical Committee, which are both management committees with Board participation.

+The HSEC Committee is comprised of two directors, Ms. Turgeon (Chair) and Mr. Bebek, together with Christian Rios, Senior Vice President Operations Peru.
+The Technical Committee is comprised of one director, Mr. Arribas (Chair), together with Michael Henrichsen Chief Geological Officer and Tim Kingsley, Vice President of Exploration.
+The function of the HSEC Committee and the Technical Committee is to monitor and review the technical, community, environmental, health and safety policies, principles, practices and processes, corporate social responsibility practices, and monitor and review current and future regulatory issues relating to sustainable development, environmental, health and safety, and corporate social responsibility matters.

+Other than the HSEC Committee and the Technical Committee, all committee members are Board members.
 A description of the authority, responsibilities, duties and function of the Audit Committee and Compensation Committee can be found below.